How to File a Quitclaim Deed in Massachusetts

 Recording and Storing Your Quitclaim Deed

-What Is the Role of the Registry of Deeds?
+What is the Massachusetts Registry of Deeds?

-Should You Inform Any Other Parties?
+Should You Tell Other People?

 FAQs:

-Who typically uses a Quit Claim Deed in Massachusetts real estate transactions?
+Who uses Quit Claim Deeds in Massachusetts?

 Key Insights